lpklinek/redwood-heat-photosyn/README.md

 Data is organized in folders named with measurement date (YYYY-MM-DD).
 Within each folder, key measurements for all scans are contained in the .csv file with name beginning with "Manual_gsw+F_LI_COR_Default".
 Columns 1-4 (LightDark, Site, TreeID, and Hour) have been manually inputted with associated metadata for each scan.
-LightDark describes the light condition for each leaf (L: light-adapted, measurement taken in ambient light; D: dark-adapted).
+LightDark describes the light condition for each leaf (L: light-acclimated, measurement taken in ambient light; D: dark-acclimated.
+See 'Methods' section of Klinek et al. 2026 for more information on dark-acclimation procedures).

 The other .csv files in each folder are the detailed, high-resolution measurements taken during each individual scan.

 Information on all LI600 data columns can be found in the LI-COR LI600 instrument manual, linked [here](https://www.licor.com/support/LI-600/topics/data-file-descriptions.html#Data).